Performers

 Whither runneth my sweetheart (The Second Booke of Songs and Ayres)

-O how my thought beate me (The Second Booke of Songs and Ayres)
+O how my thoughts doe beat me (The Second Booke of Songs and Ayres)

 My love bound me with a kiss (The Second Booke of Songs and Ayres)